techbitar/goduino/README.md

 LICENSE

 This code is in the public domain.
-The hardware design is publisked under the Creative Commons CC2.5-by-sa
+The hardware design is published under the Creative Commons CC2.5-by-sa

 NO WARRANTY